Lloyd Garmadon: Description

 Lloyd is recognisable by his green gi, the ninja outfit that he typically wears in the Ninjago series and across the Lego Ninjago franchise.
 The design of his gi changes multiple times in the series, but he is usually depicted wearing a hood and mask when in combat.
 He is typically portrayed using a katana as his signature weapon.
-When he is introduced in the first season of Ninjago: Masters of Spinjitzu, he appears as a young boy, with blonde hair in a bowl-cut style, wearing a black, hooded outfit.
-However, over the course of the series he is rapidly aged up to a young teenager with long, blonde, tousled hair.

 In his first appearance, Lloyd is portrayed as a minor antagonist who makes childish attempts to perform evil deeds, such as robbing villagers of candy and pulling pranks.
 He is also depicted attempting to conquer Ninjago, but failing due to his immaturity.
-As the story develops, he is taken into the care of his uncle, Sensei Wu, and turned from the path of evil.
+As the story develops, he is taken into the care of his uncle, Master Wu, and redeemed from the path of evil.
 Throughout subsequent seasons, Lloyd's character is developed from a mischievous child into a wise and skilled ninja.
-By the seventh season, titled Hands of Time, he is portrayed as a fully developed character, ready to take the role of master and eventual leader of the team.
-At the beginning of the eighth season, titled Sons of Garmadon, Lloyd is further developed into a late teen and appears visibly older, having longer hair and a lower voice.
-His eyes are green, reflecting his green elemental power, and typically glow in combat scenes.
-His character is also presented as more mature, and within the dialogue, he is often shown displaying wisdom beyond his years.
-From the eleventh season, Lloyd's character is consistently portrayed as a calm and confident team leader, able to make quick decisions when facing adversity.
+By the seventh season, Hands of Time, he is portrayed as a fully developed character, ready to take on the role of leader of the team.
+At the beginning of the eighth season, Sons of Garmadon, Lloyd is further developed into a late teen and appears visibly older, most notably through a deeper voice provided by a new voice actor.
+His character is also presented as more mature, often shown displaying wisdom beyond his years.
+From the eleventh season onward, Lloyd's character is consistently portrayed as a calm and confident team leader, able to make quick decisions when facing adversity.

-Chronologically, Lloyd is the youngest member of the ninja team (although his age is not clearly defined) while the other ninja are described as "grown-up teenagers".
+Chronologically, Lloyd is the youngest member of the ninja team (although his age is not clearly defined).
+He and the other ninja have been described as "grown-up teenagers".
 In The Lego Ninjago Movie, Lloyd's age is stated to be 16.